 There is also a guided option on the multi-day walk.

 There is no cell phone coverage or Wi-Fi on the track, or at either car park so plan your track transport in advance.

 Elevation: The highest point is McKellar Saddle 945m (3,100ft)

 These two tracks run up parallel valleys to form a loop, linked by the McKellar Saddle.
 Whilst the Greenstone Valley is an expansive open valley with tussock flats and beech forest, the Caples Valley is narrower, with dense forest and grassy clearings.

 Bookings aren’t required for most of the huts, but you’ll need to buy a hut pass from DOC office.
 The Mid Greenstone Hut and Upper Caples Hut are run by the NZ Deerstalkers Association and you can book these online.

 How to get here: Either of these tracks can be linked with the Routeburn Track from Howden Hut, or they can be walked as a one way track starting or finishing either at the Divide or the Greenstone Shelter.
-Shuttle transport can be organised for both.
+Shuttle transport and car relocation services can be organised for both.

 The Grand Traverse - a combination of The Greenstone and Routeburn Tracks

 Elevation: The highest point is near Harris Saddle 1,300 m (4,300 ft)